 - Instructions for use

 - Stock levels

-This step is made even easier with the Storbie Pharmacy Supplier Network, which allows integration with point of sale systems Toniq and RxOne, along with leading pharmacy suppliers, such as GSK, RB, and GO Healthy.
+This step is made even easier with the Storbie Pharmacy Supplier Network, which allows integration with point of sale systems, along with leading pharmacy suppliers, such as GSK, RB, Pfizer and more.

 If you provide a service with varying prices, include a price guide for what consumers can expect.